 i)one lower energy bonding molecular orbital(BMO) σ and

 ii) another higher energy antibonding molecular orbital(ABMO), σ*.

-When this same approach is applied to an ensemble of atomic orbitals, we get very closely spaced BMOs and ABMOs, which appear to be like a band from a distance.
-The energy gap between them is very less.
-The energy gap is so less than the levels appear to be in a continuum.
+When this same approach is applied to an ensemble of atomic orbitals, we get very closely spaced BMOs and ABMOs, which appear like a band from a distance.
+The energy gap between them is very low, and so the levels appear to be in a continuum.

 e.g. – Copper – [Ar] 3d10 4s1

 If there are two electrons in the valence shell of the atom, then the band will be fully filled i.e. all the electrons will pair up and fill all the orbitals.
 In this case, the ABMOs will NOT remain vacant.

 In this case, however, there are vacant p-orbitals (4p in the case of Mn) that form the p- band.
 The lower end of this vacant p-band lies a little lower in energy than the topmost end of the s-band (as shown in the figure below).
 Thus, electrons can be promoted to this p-band easily with the application of little potential difference.
 Thus, the band theory of solids helps explain why metals are good conductors of electricity.